For Students: Dental Examinations and Licensure

 Preparing for the clinical licensure exam

 Dental licensure marks the transition between dental school and dental practice.
-Each year, the ADA updates a free guide called Understanding Licensure (PDF).
+The ADA publishes a free guide called Understanding Licensure (PDF).

 Also available for download is a document that serves to promote awareness of the potential ethical dilemmas faced by candidates during the examination process.
 The document reflects existing ADA policy supporting the elimination of the use of human subjects in the clinical examination process with the exception of the Curriculum Integrated Format (CIF) within dental schools.